 The strength and the fit of the beading wire that you choose will be determined by its diameter.
 For example, it makes more sense to use larger diameter wire for projects with big and heavy beads and a smaller diameter wire for lightweight beads.
 Also, you will need to use thinner wire so that it will be able to pass through the small bead holes.

-Also, if you have a project with a lot of sharp-edged beads you will need to choose a thread or wire that will not be damaged by the beads themselves over time.
-Stainless steel metal wire is a good choice for this, because it will withstand wear and tear and last for a very long time.
+If you have a project with a lot of sharp-edged beads you will need to choose a thread or wire that will not be damaged by the beads themselves over time.
+Stainless steel metal wire is a good choice for this because it will withstand wear and tear and last for a very long time.

 If a beading wire has a number of strands within it, it will be quite flexible and malleable.
 If it has only a few strands woven together it will feel stiffer and wire-like.

-It’s up to you whether you want a flexible or stiffer feeling for your jewellery.
-Generally, more flexible wire costs more, but it will give your jewellery a much better quality feel.
+It’s up to you whether you want a flexible or stiffer feeling for your jewelry.
+Generally, more flexible wire costs more, but it will give your jewelry a much better quality feel.
 Also, the flexible wire will not be at risk of kinking or bending in a wrong angle.
-You need to determine whether you are making high quality jewellery with more flexible wire, because your price point will ultimately need to reflect that.
+You need to determine whether you are making high-quality jewelry with more flexible wire because your price point will ultimately need to reflect that.

-However, if you want to create a piece of jewellery that is very sculptural and holds its form, you will want to use a very stiff and inflexible piece of wire.
-This way, you can mould the wire into a shape and it will stay that way.
+However, if you want to create a piece of jewelry that is very sculptural and holds its form, you will want to use a very stiff and inflexible piece of wire.
+This way, you can mold the wire into a shape and it will stay that way.

 If you are not sure of the diameter of the beads, you can always take them to the shop with you and ask them if you can test them with the beading wire samples.